TangentialDevelopment/TangentialPortfolio3.0/README.md

 02-07 add jquery and basic navigation experiment
 02-08 initial blocking of resume page
 02-09 content and layout of resume page
-02-12 color and some navbar styling
+02-12 color and some navbar styling'
+02-13 light changes to experience boxes